Last Updated on October 15, 2022 by Rei Garnet

-Rabbits that are fighting would not jump over each other.
-So no, rabbits that are fighting have a completely different body language.
+Rabbits that are fighting might look like they are jumping over each other.
+But, rabbits that are fighting have a completely different body language.

 Rabbits jumping over each other can mean different things depending on your rabbit’s age and gender.
 If your rabbit is young and hasn’t reached sexual maturity yet, jumping over each other is likely just playing.

-If your rabbits are opposite in gender is are already 4-7 months old, it could a mating behavior.
-Rabbits would often do the “mating dance” when they’re courting each other.
+If your rabbits are opposite in gender and are already 4–7 months old, it could be a mating behavior.
+Rabbits often do the “mating dance” when they’re courting each other.